 - Valves and valve bodies

 Like other metals, the price of aluminum can change over time and will depend on various factors such as your location and quality of the aluminum.
-As of December 2017 prices were around $0.95 per pound.
-You can find the current price of aluminium on sites like InfoMine.
+Scrap prices were around $0.60 per pound for 2018 — low, but still stronger than the per-pound price for mixed metal.
+You can find the current price of aluminum on sites like InfoMine.

-You can learn more about recycling and scrapping aluminum in our article Aluminum Recycling Prices: Aluminium Scrap Prices.
+You can learn more about recycling and scrapping aluminum in our article Aluminum Recycling Prices: Aluminum Scrap Prices.

-There may be times when you could get more money for your water heater than by just scrapping it.
+There may be times when you could get more money for your water heater by selling it rather than by just scrapping it.
 If the unit still works, you may be able to resell it for more than it is worth as scrap on sites like Craigslist or your local Facebook buy/sell/trade group.